iva2k/svelte-blank-20221125/CREATING.md

 Create files and make some changes (see sources):

 - Add /dev-dist to .gitignore, .eslintignore, .prettierignore
-- Patch @vite-pwa/sveltekit to fix problem with import in TypeScript, see file `patches/@vite-pwa__sveltekit@0.0.1.patch` for a hot-fix.
 - Add SvelteKitPWA to "vite.config.ts"
 - Create "src/lib/components/offline/Offline.svelte"
 - Create "src/lib/components/reloadprompt/ReloadPrompt.svelte"